Advancing Marine Research: UWSAM Framework and UIIS10K Dataset for Precise Underwater Instance Segmentation: Introduction

 \section{Introduction}

 Underwater visual understanding and dense prediction tasks have recently received increasing attention in the computer vision field in terms of exploring and protecting underwater ecosystems \cite{CoralSCOP_2024_CVPR, WaterMask_2023_ICCV, MarineInst_2024_ECCV, USISSAM_2024_ICML, USOD10K_2023_TIP}.
 Instance segmentation, a fundamental and crucial vision task, aims to segment all objects in an image and distinguish them from each other, thereby enabling detailed and accurate scene understanding \cite{MaskRCNN_2017_ICCV}.
 By providing pixel-level object localization, instance segmentation provides the foundation for finer instance-level perception and a wide range of applications \cite{SOLO_2022_TPAMI}.
-Underwater Images Instance Segmentation (UIIS) shows great potential for expanding underwater vision applications, such as discovery of marine relics, exploration of marine resources, underwater human-computer interaction, and comprehensive analysis of underwater images \cite{USISSAM_2024_ICML}.
+Underwater Images Instance Segmentation (UIIS) shows great potential for expanding underwater vision applications, such as discovery of marine relics, exploration of marine resources, underwater human-computer interaction, and comprehensive analysis of underwater images \cite{WaterMask_2023_ICCV}.
+The UIIS dataset \cite{WaterMask_2023_ICCV} is the first large-scale dataset for underwater instance segmentation that provides pixel-level annotations in different scenes and object classes, and proposes WaterMask, a detail-enhanced boundary-aware framework for underwater visual features, which provides a solid foundation for subsequent research.
+However, the UIIS dataset contains only 4628 images, limiting its scale for large-model training.
+In addition, as a CNN-based approach, WaterMask may achieve lower segmentation accuracy than more recent transformer-based foundation segmentation models such as SAM \cite{SAM_2023_ICCV}.